Blow-up criterion for the $3$D non-resistive compressible Magnetohydrodynamic equations: Abstract

 \section{Abstract}

 In this paper, we prove a blow-up criterion in terms of the magnetic field $H$ and the mass density $\rho$ for the strong solutions to the $3$D compressible isentropic MHD equations with zero magnetic diffusion and initial vacuum.
-More precisely, we show that the upper bounds of $(H,\rho)$ control the possible blow-up (see \cite{olga}\cite{zx}) for strong solutions, which means that if a solution of the compressible isentropic non-resistive MHD equations is initially smooth and loses its regularity at some later time, then the formation of singularity must be caused by losing the upper bound of $H$ or $\rho$ as the blow-up time approaches.
+More precisely, we show that the upper bounds of $(H,\rho)$ control the possible blow-up (see \cite{olga}\cite{zx}\cite{by}) for strong solutions.

 \keywords{MHD, strong solutions, vacuum, compatibility condition, blow-up criterion. }